Cherednik and Hecke algebras of varieties with a finite group action: The Cherednik algebra of a -variety

 \subsection{Cherednik algebra as a universal deformation}

 \begin{lemma} If for some $(c,\omega)$ the first order deformation $H_{1,\hbar c, \hbar\omega}(X,G)$ of $G\ltimes D(X)$ over $\Bbb C[\hbar]/\hbar^2$ is trivial then $c=0$, $\omega=0$. \end{lemma}

-\begin{proof} Localizing the algebra to formal neighborhoods of points of $X/G$ and using that the lemma is true in the linear case (Theorem 2.16 in \cite{EG}), we obtain that $c=0$.
+\begin{proof} Localizing the algebra to formal neighborhoods of points of $X/G$ using Proposition \ref{natisom}, and using that the lemma is true in the linear case (Theorem 2.16 in \cite{EG}), we obtain that $c=0$.
 The rest follows from Lemma \ref{nont}. \end{proof}

 \begin{theorem} The algebra $H_{1,c,\omega}(X,G)$ (with formal $c$ and $\omega$) is a universal formal deformation of $H_{1,0,0}(X,G)=G\ltimes D(X)$. \end{theorem}

 \begin{proof} From Corollary \ref{cohGD}, we get: